Multi-Probe Micromanipulator System

-The MPM Multi-Probe Micromanipulator System provides convenient, automated positioning of multiple neural probes for acute in-vivo recording.
-Simple to set up and operate, it is the first micro-manipulator designed specifically for use with silicon probes.
+The MPM Multi-Probe Micromanipulator System provides automated positioning and insertion of multiple neural probes for acute in-vivo recording in electrophysiology and optogenetic research.
+Simple to set up and operate, it is the first micro-manipulator designed specifically for use with silicon neural probes.

-The compact design allows for independent positioning of multiple probes in the smallest space, with ample clear area for a virtual task environment.
-Automatically and independently move each probe to the optimum location in the brain.
+The compact hardware design enables independent positioning – and simultaneous insertion – of multiple probes in the smallest space, with ample clear area for a virtual task environment.

 Compact, easy-to-use system

 Each probe arm has four degrees of freedom for initial pre-adjustment.
-Use the displacement markings to register the location of each probe in stereotaxic coordinates and calculate the approach angle.
-Coming soon: Enter this information into the Virtual Coordinate System with the MPM software, removing real-time geometry puzzles from the time it takes to do a recording.
+Use the displacement markings to register the location of each probe in stereotactic coordinates and calculate the approach angle.
+Enter this information into the Pathfinder Software Virtual Coordinate System (VCS) and use simulation mode to confirm probe trajectories.
+Remove real-time geometry puzzles from the time it takes to do a recording.